-There’s one thing that no one tells you about moving home, and it’s the one thing that you’re vaguely aware of, but that you push to the back of your mind because you have so many other things to think about.
-That thing is, the packing will always take you longer than you think.
+There’s one thing that no one tells you about moving home, and it’s the one thing that you’re vaguely aware of, but that you push to the back of your mind because you have so many other things to think about, like which moving companies in Chula Vista, for example, you will use to help transport your belongings to your new home.
+But what is that one thing that you need to also think about?
+Well, that thing is packing, and it will always take longer than you initially think it will.

 You might plan to pack for an hour or so each evening for a week ahead of your move only to find that the day before you’ve still for half a house to cram into boxes.
 You might take some days off work to really plow into the job, and still you’ll find there’s stuff everywhere and the movers are at the end of the street.

 So what can you do?
 How can you be more prepared, more aware, and generally more ready to move when the time comes, no matter whether you live in a one-bedroom apartment or a six-bedroom mansion?
 Read on to find out.